8 destinations every film buff needs to visit

 The museum's mission is inspiration: Visitors can express themselves at 10 interactive stations by mashing up film scores, designing sound effects or experimenting with animation.

 The museum's core exhibit brings technique into focus, followed by examples of where the real money is made -- licensed merchandise, video games, webisodes and more.
-After exploring the creative process of making, promoting and distributing any kind of moving image, visitors can buy a printout Flip Book of scenes done on the museum soundstage.
+After exploring the creative process of making, promoting and distributing any kind of moving image, visitors can buy a printout Flip Book of scenes starring themselves.

 Fans of Jim Henson, creator of the iconic "Sesame Street" and "Muppets" characters, will swoon at the collection of nearly 500 sketches, designs, costumes, collectible merchandise and historic Kermit the Frog, Miss Piggy, Big Bird and Elmo puppets.
 Trekkies will be out of this world over the action figures, toys, housewares and fan zines from the "Star Trek" TV and film franchises.